GregRos/parjs/README.md

 Here is how you might construct a parser for text in the form `(a, b, c, ...)` where `a, b, c` are integers.
 One feature of the expression is that arbitrary amounts of whitespace are allowed between tokens.

-	let int = Parjs.int(); //parse an integer, sign allowed let sep = Parjs.string(",").then(Parjs.spaces).quiet; //equivalent to the regex /,\s*/ let openingParen = Parjs.string("(").quiet;
+	let int = Parjs.int(); //parse an integer, sign allowed let spaces = Parjs.spaces.q;
+	let sep = Parjs.string(",").then(spaces).q; //equivalent to the regex /,\s*/ let openingParen = Parjs.string("(").q;
-	let closingParen = Parjs.string(")").quiet;
+	let closingParen = Parjs.string(")").q;
 	let separated = int.manySepBy(sep);
-	let final = Parjs.seq(openingParen, Parjs.spaces.quiet, separated, Parjs.spaces.quiet, closingParen).map(x => x[0]);
+	let final = Parjs.seq(openingParen, spaces, separated, spaces, closingParen).map(x => x[0]);

 In the above example, we use built-in basic parsers for specific strings and integers, and we also use several *combinators* that work on those parsers and combine them to give new ones.

 First we use `manySepBy`, that parses occurences of parser `p` (in this case, the `int` parser) separated by occurrences of `sep` (in this case, the string `, `).
 Then we also use then `seq` combinator, that applies multiple parsers in sequence and returns their results in an array.

-Parser-combinators allow you to construct complicated parsers in a concise and readable way, a lot closer to the problem domain (recognizing a distinctive grammar) than the bare metal of iterating over characters and comparing them.
+Parser-combinators allow you to construct complicated parsers in a concise and readable way, a lot closer to the problem domain (recognizing a distinctive grammar) than the bare metal of iterating over characters and comparing them or the opaque syntax of regular expressions.

 Parser-combinators can also emit informative error messages when parsing fails.